-The Pros of Working at a Korean Public School
+Pros of Working in a Korean Public School

-The biggest advantage of working at a Korean public school is that attaining a role here is organised by EPIK and the Korean government which gives you more assurance that you and your future in Korea are in safe hands.
+The biggest advantage of working at a Korean public school is that attaining a role here is organised by EPIK and the Korean government.
+This gives you more assurance that you and your future in Korea are in safe hands.